 Many bachelor's and master's degree holders recognize the CMGT program as the new “graduate school,” and come for the technical training and update to update skills.
 Employers desire current skills, especially with the advent of Building Integration Modeling (BIM), cloud technology, and Universal Design

-CMGT has never had a placement program due to the program quality and interaction with local, regional, and national firms and trade organizations.
-Despite the challenges of recent years, 95% of graduates have found positions related to CMGT due their education, training, and commitment to the industry.
-A 2012 survey of graduates indicated an average starting salary of $38,000, with many respondents reporting a doubling of salary within five years.
+CMGT has not required a placement program due to the program quality and interaction with local, regional, and national firms and trade organizations.
+The industry needs continue to grow with over 95% of graduates obtaining positions related to CMGT due their education, training, and commitment to the industry.
+A 2016 survey of graduates indicated an average starting salary of $44,000, with many respondents reporting a doubling of salary within five years.
+Forbes® magazine, surveys of two-years technical degree graduates and industry show Construction Management as one of the top five career choices for opportunity, salary and promotion.